 School of Music Alumni

-The musical, as well as the educational, experience I received from DePauw's School of Music helped prepare me for a lot of what the real world has to offer.
+The musical, as well as the educational, experience I received from the DePauw University School of Music helped prepare me for a lot of what the real world has to offer.
 Be it music theory, sight singing, or how to present yourself on stage for a recital or stage experience in operas or musicals.
-You are given theses opportunities at DePauw.
+You are given these opportunities at DePauw.

 Thomas Potter ’81

 My time at DePauw set the tone for the rest of my life: it was the time when I learned how to practice, how to study, how to manage my time effectively and the basic skills that many people take for granted.
 For instance, every time I address my audiences, I think of Larry Sutton, who taught me public speaking.
 Every time I conduct an orchestra, I recall Craig Paré’s rehearsal techniques, and the love for music history that Dr. Matthew Balensuela instilled in me propels me to learn the historical context about every single piece I play, which enhances my performances immensely.
 The faculty at DePauw placed me on the right track.
 They all taught me the basics upon which to build; they all taught me to teach myself.